OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/5.ucifi/index.md

 Bringing together industry leaders, municipalities, and technology providers, the **Smart City Working Group** provides a collaborative platform to drive real-world urban transformation.

+As part of its mission, the group will maintain and evolve the **uCIFI® data model** and trademark, reinforcing its role as a cornerstone for open, interoperable smart city applications worldwide.

 Join us in shaping smarter cities for a better future!

 For any enquiries, please contact <community@omaorg.org>.